-to be Taken to Reach This Goal 37 ider all appropriate dimensions Start Date 38 Completion Date Proposed Expenditures 39 Estimated Cost Funding Source to re teachers collaborate every 6-8 weeks eview student curriculum-embedded essment data to determine student gress and modify instruction. ongoing Sub pay for grade level collaboration time every 6-8 weeks \$95/day Title II Part A Title I
+Actions to be Taken to Reach This Goal 37 Consider all appropriate dimensions Start Date 38 Completion Date Proposed Expenditures 39 Estimated Cost Funding Source 4.1.1 qAll teachers collaborate every 6-8 weeks to review student curriculum-embedded assessment data to determine student progress and modify instruction. ongoing Sub pay for grade level collaboration time every 6-8 weeks \$95/day Title II Part A Title I t t

-SCHOOL GOAL # 6.
+SCHOOL GOAL # 5.
 Ongoing Instructional Assistance and Support for Teachers

-6.1 The school/district provides instructional assistance and support to teachers of reading/language arts.
-Some possible options include: coaches/content experts who are knowledgeable about the adopted program, and who work inside the classroom to support teachers and deepen their knowledge about the content and the delivery of instruction, and specialists who have experience coaching teachers and who are knowledgeable about the adopted program.

-Findings: APS Rating - Partially - The school/district provides limited instructional assistance to support teachers in delivering reading/language arts instruction using the adopted materials.
+- 5.1 The school/district provides instructional assistance and support to teachers of reading/language arts.
+Some possible options include: coaches/content experts who are knowledgeable about the adopted program, and who work inside the classroom to support teachers and deepen their knowledge about the content and the delivery of instruction, and specialists who have experience coaching teachers and who are knowledgeable about the adopted program. - Findings: APS Rating Partially The school/district provides limited instructional assistance to support teachers in delivering reading/language arts instruction using the adopted materials.

 Student groups and grade levels to participate in this goal: Anticipated annual performance growth for each group: All students at all grade levels.
-2009-2010 - 56.8% of all students and subgroups are Proficient or Advanced 2010/2011 - 67.6% of all students and subgroups are Proficient or Advanced 2011/2012 - 78.4% of all students and subgroups are Proficient or Advanced Means of evaluating progress toward this goal: • Log of classroom observations and coaching tips Group data to be collected to measure academic gains: CST, curriculum-embedded assessments, teacher made assessment data disaggregated by subgroups.
+2009-2010 - 56.8% of all students and subgroups are Proficient or Advanced 2010/2011 - 67.6% of all students and subgroups are Proficient or Advanced 2011/2012 - 78.4% of all students and subgroups are Proficient or Advanced Means of evaluating progress toward this goal: Log of classroom observations and coaching tips Group data to be collected to measure academic gains: CST, curriculum-embedded assessments, teacher made assessment data disaggregated by subgroups.